2026/27 AMCAS Application Guide (With Screenshots)

 The AMCAS application window opens the first week of May each year.
 However, there are actions you should take in preparation for the AMCAS application even before it officially opens.

-Medical schools typically use a rolling admissions process, which means applications are reviewed as admissions officers receive them.
-We recommend submitting your application as early as possible (the first week of June is ideal) to avoid delays in being verified.
+Medical schools typically use a rolling admissions process, which means applications are reviewed as admissions officers receive them, which naturally benefits early applications.
+We recommend submitting your application as early as possible — the first week of June is ideal.

 • Plan a comprehensive MCAT study schedule and prepare for the exam.

-• Check in with your pre-med advisor to ensure you’re on track to meet all the prerequisites you’ll need.
+• Check in with your pre-med advisor to ensure you’re on track to meet all the prerequisites.

 • Begin contacting evaluators you hope will provide you with letters of recommendation.